Best Bank Accounts for Charities: Barclays Dual Sign-Off

 Award-winning app, free transfers, and overdraft availability make Starling one of the strongest all-round digital business accounts.

-Best for: Businesses wanting a full-featured free account with overdraft
+Best for: Full-featured free account with overdraft

 Not ideal if: Businesses that need face-to-face banking or complex lending